TudorDan/TechInterviewWorkbook/README.md

   - _protected_: The type or member can be accessed only by code in the same class, or in a class that is derived from that class.
   - _internal_: The type or member can be accessed by any code in the same assembly, but not from another assembly.
   - _protected internal_: The type or member can be accessed by any code in the assembly in which it's declared, or from within a derived class in another assembly.
-  - _private protected_: The type or member can be accessed only within its declaring assembly, by code in the same class or in a type that is derived from that class.
+  - _private protected_: The type or member can be accessed by types derived from the containing class, but only within its containing assembly. .

 #### What’s the difference between using `override` and `new` keywords when defining method in child class?

 - The “override” modifier extends the base class virtual method, and the “new” modifier hides an accessible base class method.
-- If the method in the derived class is not preceded by new or override keywords, the compiler will issue a warning and the method will behave as if the new keyword were present.
+- If the method in the derived class is not preceded by “new” or “override” keywords, the compiler will issue a warning and the method will behave as if the “new” keyword were present.
-- If the method in the derived class is preceded with the new keyword, the method is defined as being independent of the method in the base class.
+- If the method in the derived class is preceded with the “new” keyword, the method is defined as being independent of the method in the base class.
-- If the method in the derived class is preceded with the override keyword, objects of the derived class will call that method instead of the base class method.
-- In order to apply the override keyword to the method in the derived class, the base class method must be defined “virtual”.
   - The base class method can be called from within the derived class using the base keyword.
+- If the method in the derived class is preceded with the “override” keyword, objects of the derived class will call that method instead of the base class method.
+- In order to apply the “override” keyword to the method in the derived class, the base class method must be defined “virtual”.

 #### Explain StringBuilder class in C#!